Appearance

 PdfViewer — the cross-framework PDF viewer

-PdfViewer is Rozie's data-bound port of PDF.js (pdfjs-dist v6) — Mozilla's de-facto vanilla-JS PDF renderer.
-One .rozie source file ships idiomatic React, Vue, Svelte, Angular, Solid, and Lit consumers from a single wrapper.
-The per-framework ecosystem is lopsided: react-pdf (wojtekmaj) is deep and maintained for React; Vue (vue-pdf-embed), Angular (ng2-pdf-viewer) and Svelte have thinner / older options — and Solid and Lit have effectively nothing.
-Rozie collapses all six into one source, so the five underserved frameworks get a real embeddable PDF viewer — with selectable text, page navigation, zoom and rotation — for free.
+PdfViewer is a data-bound port of PDF.js (pdfjs-dist v6), Mozilla's de-facto vanilla-JS PDF renderer.
+It ships as idiomatic React, Vue, Svelte, Angular, Solid, and Lit components: an embeddable PDF viewer with selectable text, page navigation, zoom and rotation, with the same API in each framework.
+The per-framework ecosystem is lopsided: react-pdf (wojtekmaj) is deep and maintained for React; Vue (vue-pdf-embed), Angular (ng2-pdf-viewer) and Svelte have thinner / older options; Solid and Lit have effectively nothing.
 See the PDF libraries comparison for the full per-framework matrix.

-This page is the show-and-tell: the API surface, per-framework quick starts, the five lifecycle events, the two-way page model, the 12-verb imperative handle, the worker / standard-font / text-layer story, and the recipes for continuous scroll, binary sources, and bundling the worker.
+This page covers the API surface, per-framework quick starts, the lifecycle events, the two-way page model, the imperative handle, the worker / standard-font / text-layer story, and the recipes for continuous scroll, binary sources, and bundling the worker.

 The full source for PdfViewer.rozie lives in the @rozie-ui/pdf package.